ssh [email protected]_ip

 Congratulations, you have successfully installed Laravel on your CentOS 7 VPS.

-Of course you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to install Laravel for you.
+Of course you don’t have to Install Laravel on CentOS 7, if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to Install Laravel on CentOS 7 for you.
 They are available 24×7 and will take care of your request immediately.

 PS.
 If you liked this post on how to install Laravel on CentOS 7, please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Thanks.